Fayetteville-Perry Administration

 Email: tim.carlier@fpls.us

-During my sixteen years in the district, I have been fortunate to serve in a variety of roles; these have included teacher, assistant principal/athletic director, principal, and now superintendent.
+During my seventeen years in the district, I have been fortunate to serve in a variety of roles; these have included teacher, assistant principal/athletic director, principal, and now superintendent.
 Those experiences, along with my active involvement in the community, have enabled me to understand the needs of our community and uniquely equipped me to serve those needs as your superintendent.
 Above all, we must provide the opportunity for all students to receive a quality education and the guidance that will lead them to a successful future.
 As your superintendent, I assure you that is my top priority.

-As we plan for the 2022-2023 school year, I am excited to watch our young people succeed in their academics and extracurricular activities.
+As we plan for the 2023-2024 school year, I am excited to watch our young people succeed in their academics and extracurricular activities.
 I want to see our students, parents, and community build strong professional and personal relationships, make positive memories, and continue our tradition of excellence!

 If you have any questions, please feel free to call me at 513-875-4500.